phoenix-ulsk/dev-environment/README.md

-How to use this shit.
-You will need python3 by the way.

-Q: How do I run this shit.
-A: First you need to build the containers cause they not gonna build themselves.
-Use `./dock build` to do it.
-Then run `./dock start` if you are on "UNIX" like system.
-Cry if you use Windows.
+Requirements
+--

+What do you need to use this shit?
+You will need **python3** in your system and definitely some kind of Unix environment.
+Luckily Windows 10 users got the wonderful **Windows Subsystem for Linux** thing.
+If you have Windows 10 - use it!
+Makes real OS out of Windows 10.
+And you will obviously need a **Docker** in your environment.

+The `dock.py` script has all the things you need to control the Docker containers.
+You will need to keep the repository though because the script will use docker images from this repository to do its stuff.

+Installation
+--

+Run `./dock.py setup` inside the root directory of this repo.
+The script requires superuser privileges in order to set up your `/etc/hosts` file.
+After that, you should be able to use `dock` command from your console in order to manage this environment.
+The script is saved in `~/.dev-environment/` directory in your home dir.

+Managing the environment
+--

+Ever feeling lost?
+Run `dock help` or `dock help all` to see the light.

+If you trying to set up the environment for the first time, run `dock build` to build Docker containers and then `dock start` to run them.
+Or you can just run `dock run` and do both with one command, how neet!

+If you built these images you can just run `dock start`, it's faster.
+Run `dock stop` to stop all containers.

-Q: Is there a way to get the list of all available commands?
+Run `dock list` to get the list of running containers.
-A: Run `./dock help` and read that shit carefully.

-Q: And how do I stop all this shit.
-A: Run `./dock stop`, and if you can start this on Windows, sure you know how to stop this shit.

-Q: How to "ssh" into the running container?
-A: First run `./dock list` and find out [CONTAINER ID] of the running container that you want to get into.
-Then run `./dock bash [CONTAINER ID]` to run `bash` in the context of the container.

-Q: I played with my private parts and these scripts a little and now there are all kind of containers and images all over my machine, what should I do?
-A: Just run `./dock purge` and it will remove all your docker images and containers.
+If you want to get inside that container, run `dock bash [CONTAINER ID]`.
+For example, you can run `dock bash nginx` to get all close and personal with that Nginx container serving your shit.

+If you wish to remove all containers and images in order to rebuild them from scratch, do `dock purge`.

-Useful Docker commands:
+Useful Docker commands
+--

-Build an image:
+Build an image: `docker build -t [name]`
-  docker build -t [name] .

-Run container detached in background (indefinitely): docker run -dt [image name]
+Run container detached in background (indefinitely): `docker run -dt [image name]`

-List all active docker containers: docker ps -a
+List all active docker containers: `docker ps -a`

-Inspect the container (network address and all) docker inspect [container id]
+Inspect the container (network address and all): `docker inspect [container id]`

-SSH into container:
-  docker exec -it [container id] /bin/bash
+SSH into container: `docker exec -it [container id] /bin/bash`